bitnami/containers/bitnami/jasperreports/README.md

   $ docker run -d -p 80:8080 --name jasperserver --net=jasperserver_network bitnami/jasperserver
   ```

-Then you can access your application at http://your-ip/
+Then you can access your application at http://your-ip/.
+Enter bitnami default username and password:
+`user/ bitnami`

+>**Note!** If you are using Docker for Windows (regardless of running the application using Docker compose or manually) you must check the Docker virtual machine IP executing this command:

+`docker-machine ip`

+This IP address allowing you to access to your application.

 ## Persisting your application